Dermada/search_verdict/README.md

 Nuranti, E. Q., Yulianti, E., & Husin, H. S. (2022).
 Predicting the Category and the Length of Punishment in Indonesian Courts Based on Previous Court Decision Documents.
 Computers, 11(6), 88.

 ## Usage
-The program should be run from the command line.
+The program could only run for the dataset mentioned in the Acknowledgements sub-section The program should be run from the command line.
 It accepts the following arguments:
 ```xml
 python search.py [desired_section] [kata_kunci1] [search_filter] [kata_kunci2] SORTBY [element_to_sort]